-DO NOT attempt to disable or modify the lug door safety switches.
+NEVER attempt to disable or modify the lug door safety switch.
 Equipment damage, personal injury or death may result.

 A ground connection is located on the far right of the cam lock panel.
-The unit MUST be connected to a good earthen ground for proper operating safety.
+The unit MUST be connected to ground for proper operating safety.
 The generator neutral is bonded to ground when it is shipped from the factory.
 The bonding plate will need to be removed when the generator is used as a standby power source.
-INSTALLATION SHOULD BE IN COMPLIANCE WITH THE NATIONAL ELECTRICAL CODE (NEC),STATE AND LOCAL REGULATIONS.
+INSTALLATION SHOULD BE IN COMPLIANCE WITH THE NATIONAL ELECTRICAL CODE (NEC), STATE AND LOCAL REGULATIONS.